ahsantaqweem/Cohort6-PythonAssignments/README.md

 *Learning by Doing: Grow Your Python Skills*

 While this repository provides access to assignments, the goal is to encourage independent learning and problem-solving.
 We recommend tackling assignments on your own first.
-This approach:
+This approach will:
 1. Deepens your understanding of Python concepts.
 2. Develops your critical thinking and problem-solving abilities.
 3. Empowers you to become a self-sufficient Pythonista.